 3. Why Does My Dog Sleep So Much?

-The average adult dog sleeps between 12 and 14 hours a day.
+The average adult dog sleeps between 12 and 14 hours a day, according to research.
 The average puppy sleeps between 18 and 19 hours a day.
 The average senior dog sleeps between 16 and 18 hours a day.

 If Fido is sleeping more than average and is relatively inactive, it may be time to consult your veterinarian.
 It is possible that your dog just needs more sleep than most, but there are some health conditions like anemia, infection, heart disease, and diabetes, that can cause lethargy and sleepiness.